igouProto/Sounds-CSC780/README.md

 # Sounds-CSC780
 Sounds is a conceptual social media platform revolves around music.
 Users can post about what they heard outside with music recognition, share a song that they like, or just simply make a text post.
 (This will be the term project for my app development class!)

-The following is a tentative list of features to be implemented
+The following is a tentative list of features to be implemented:

 ## Must have features
 - Register / login / logout